+FACULTY PROFESSIONAL DEVELOPMENT

+Total Spent: \$20,000.00

+Focus Area: Academic Quality

+Legislative Allowable Activities Dollars Spent % of Dollars

+Other Activity: FACULTY PROFESSIONAL DEVELOPMENT \$20,000.00 100

+1 | AQ

 Focus Area: Academic Quality Outcomes

-Yes Has the number of new academic programs increased?
-If yes: Initial #: 0 Final #: 3 Goal: 1 Supporting statement: Three new academic programs were approved by the Higher Education Policy Commission and implemented at West Virginia State University.
+Has the number of new academic programs increased?
+Yes If yes: Initial #: 0 Final #: 3 Goal: 1 Supporting statement: Three new academic programs were approved by the Higher Education Policy Commission and implemented at West Virginia State University.
 These programs were Engineering, Nursing and Masters of Science in Sports Studies Yes Has the number of specialized accreditations increased?
-If yes: Initial #: 0 Final #: 1 Goal: 1 Supporting statement: Under the leadership and vision of President Jenkins and Provost Jayasuriya, WVSU obtained specialized accreditation with the National Alliance of Concurrent Enrollment Partnerships (NACEP) Has recruitment of faculty for full time tenure track positions improved?
-No If yes: Initial recruitment time: 87 Final recruitment time: 85 Goal: Supporting statement: With the exception of two faculty members retiring, our retention rate has remained stable.
-Have the institution's educational technology infrastructure improved?
-Yes If yes: Initial: Good Final: Good Goal: Excellent Supporting statement: Renovations have began upgrading and updating the technology in three classrooms with Smartboards and technology infrastructure.
-These upgrades are projected to be completed campus wide by 2023.
+If yes: Initial #: 0 Final #: 1 Goal: 1 Supporting statement: Under the leadership and vision of President Jenkins and Provost Jayasuriya, WVSU obtained specialized accreditation with the National Alliance of Concurrent Enrollment Partnerships (NACEP) Have the institution's educational technology infrastructure improved?
+Yes If yes: Initial: Good Final: Good Goal: Excellent Supporting statement: Virtual servers were implemented during the fiscal year, replacing 30 old servers.
+This upgrade has allowed students, faculty and staff to have better connectivity to the library and its resources.
+Has the quality of the institution's classroom space improved?
+Yes If yes: Initial: Good Final: Good Goal: Excellent Supporting statement: Title III continues to provide assistance to upgrade classroom space with state-of-the-art laboratories and technologies.
+During the next grant cycle, WVSU will utilize funding to provide smart boards and up-to-date technologies for every classroom.
+This will be a 5 year phased project, and we believe that there should not be a disparacy between the accessible technology in secondary education and the accessible technology in higher education.

 Focus Area: Student Support Services Outcomes

-Yes Has the average number of credits completed by students increased?
-If yes: Initial #: 11.5 Final #: 12.1 Goal: 12 Supporting statement: West Virginia State University's mission is to assist in the academic attainment by the students and to also obtain their degree within the shortest and efficient time period.
+Has the average number of credits completed by students increased?
+Yes If yes: Initial #: 11.5 Final #: 12.1 Goal: 12 Supporting statement: West Virginia State University's mission is to assist in the academic attainment by the students and to also obtain their degree within the shortest and efficient time period.
 Therefore, students are no longer allowed to drop below full-time status, 12 hours, to better assist them in finishing their designated degree program within the 4 to 4.5 year period.
-Yes Has the average GPA of students increased?
-If yes: Initial GPA: 2.82 Final GPA: 2.96 Goal: 3.0 Has the number of the targeted population graduate students that are served by the institution Yes increased?
-If yes: Initial #: 124 Final #: 127 Goal: 130 Other, please specify: Has there been a demonstrated increase in the number of subjects for Yes which tutoring services are offered?
-If yes: Initial #: 26 Final #: 44 Goal: 40 Supporting statement: To have the capacity and personnel to offer tutoring for all courses requested by students and faculty members.
+Has the average GPA of students increased?
+Yes If ves: Initial GPA: 2.82 Final GPA: 2.96 Goal: 3.0 Has the number of the targeted population graduate students that are served by the institution Yes increased?
+If yes: Initial #: 124 Final #: 127 Goal: 130 Other, please specify: Has there been a demonstrated increase in the number of subjects for which Yes tutoring services are offered If yes: Initial #: 26 Final #: 44 Goal: 40 Supporting statement: To have the capacity and personnel to offer tutoring for all courses requested by students and faculty members.
 WE have not been keeping track of the courses that we are unable to offer tutoring in, but will begin doing so Fall 2019 and will report on outcomes in 2020.
-Other, please specify: Has the number of Veteran Benefit eligible students increased to pursue Yes their post-secondary education If yes: Initial #: 1 Final #: 2 Goal: 5 Supporting statement: We are starting to see a shift in the Veteran Benefit Program that students are wanting to extend their academic attainment because the professions that they are wanted to transition into are requesting a Masters Degree plus veteran status.
-We look for this number to consistently
+Other, please specify: Has the number of Veteran Benefit eligible students increased to pursue their Yes post-secondary education If yes: Initial #: 1 Final #: 2 Goal: 5 Supporting statement: We are starting to see a shift in the Veteran Benefit Program that students are wanting to extend their academic attainment because the professions that they are wanted to transition into are requesting a Masters Degree plus veteran status.
+We look for this number to consistently increase.

+Focus Area: Fiscal Stability Outcomes

+Have the institution's net assets increased?

+Yes

+If yes: